Troubleshooting MariaDB Problems¶

 Version Upgrade¶

-If MariaDB fails to start after upgrading from an earlier version (or migrating from MySQL), the internal management schema may be outdated.
+Should MariaDB fail to start after upgrading from an earlier version (or migrating from MySQL), the internal management schema may be outdated.
 With older versions, it could only be updated manually.
 However, newer MariaDB Docker images support automatic upgrades on startup, so you don't have to worry about that anymore.

 Manual Update¶